nat730/nat730/README.md

 # Application Developer

-👨💻 Application Developer based in France, in Aix-Les-Bains, SAVOIE 🇫🇷.
+👨💻 Application Developer based in France, in Grenoble, ISERE 🇫🇷.

-✅ Graduated in Web & Mobile Development from Simplon Chambéry
+✅ Graduated in Software Development from Simplon Grenoble

-⏳ Currently undergoing training as an Application Developer at Simplon Grenoble

-#### I'm actively looking for an internship starting from June 17th to October 11th 2024.
+⏳ #### I'm actively looking for seeking an apprenticeship in cybersecurity

 ## My Projects